 But when it comes to non-traditional outlets, like farmers’ markets, festivals, or that eclectic online boutique with a massive Instagram following, it’s usually up to the author to seek out, initiate, and/or coordinate the relationship.

-That’s why, as we approach the release of my fourth book, The No-Waste Vegetable Cookbook, I hope you’ll rally with me and make it one of this year’s must-cook cookbooks.
+That’s why, as we approach the release of my newest book, The National Parks Cookbook, I hope you’ll rally with me and make it one of this year’s must-cook cookbooks.

 To that end, here are a few easy ways you can support the book (or any book from an author you enjoy) with little effort, but big impact.